osuosl/timesync/source/api.rst

 ---------

 When an object is first created, it is assigned a unique tracking ID (UUID).
-This UUID which will refer to all versions of the same object.
+This UUID will refer to all versions of the same object.
 For example:

 .. code-block:: none